IBM/aspera-cli/docs/README.md

         --vault=VALUE                Vault for secrets (Hash)
         --vault-password=VALUE       Vault password
-        --query=VALUE                Additional filter for for some commands (list/delete) (Hash, Array) --property=VALUE             Name of property to set (modify operation) --bulk=ENUM                  Bulk operation (only some): [no], yes --bfail=ENUM                 Bulk operation error handling: no, [yes] -N, --no-default                 Do not load default configuration for plugin
+        --query=VALUE                Additional filter for for some commands (list/delete) (Hash, Array) --bulk=ENUM                  Bulk operation (only some): [no], yes --bfail=ENUM                 Bulk operation error handling: no, [yes] -N, --no-default                 Do not load default configuration for plugin